 The audience for this course includes programmers developing and porting system-level and network applications for Linux and UNIX systems, embedded application developers, security engineers, site reliability engineers, and DevOps engineers.
 To get the most out of the course, participants should have:

-- Good reading knowledge of the C programming language - Solid programming experience in a language suitable for completing the course exercises (e.g., C, C++, Go, Rust, or Python) - Knowledge of basic UNIX/Linux shell commands - Working knowledge of the fundamental system programming topics including file I/O using system calls, signals and process lifecycle (fork(), exec(), wait()).
-Such knowledge can be obtained in either the Linux System Programming Fundamentals (M7D-SPINTRO01) or the Linux System Programming Essentials (M7D-SPESSO01) course.
+- Good reading knowledge of the C programming language - Solid programming experience in a language suitable for completing the course exercises (e.g., C, C++, D, Go, Rust, or Python) - Knowledge of basic UNIX/Linux shell commands

+Some system programming background is assumed.
+Where necessary, such background can be gained from either the Linux System Programming Fundamentals (M7D-SPINTRO01) or the Linux System Programming Essentials (M7D-SPESSO01) course.